 Task 1: Establish the usefulness of the SSES bias and standard deviation

 Assessment of the usefulness of the SSES to various L4 schemes first requires the establishment of a set of metrics.
 Comparison with Argo data is well-established as a measure of SST accuracy but further metrics are needed to assess, for example, reduction in magnitude and structure of stochastic bias correction fields, observation minus background, and internal consistency.
 Different data providers use different methods to calculate SSES and these methods will be evaluated.
 The output of this activity will be a set of recommendations on the features of various SSES.

-How best to use the current SSES
+Task 2: How best to use the current SSES

 The variation in usefulness of SSES between different analysis schemes is being investigated with a view to understanding why SSES have different impacts in different analysis schemes.
 This activity will form the basis of a set of recommendations to L4 producers on how best to employ SSES.

-Forum on future evolution of SSES
+Task 3: Forum on future evolution of SSES

 Future evolution of SSES involves questions such as how L2 providers might calculate correlated errors, how L4 producers might use correlated errors, and how to remove dependence on drifting buoys and obtain properly representative uncertainties that are appropriate for assimilation into L4.

 Co-Chairs: Andy Harris (NOAA) and Simon Good (UK Met Office)